Guess where this place is!

-I sent my video to Istockphoto, Fotolia, Clipcavass, Clipdealer, Pixta, Depositphoto, 123rf and Artbeats as well.
+As well.
 Fotolia had a selection system which was funny.
-At that time, I opted to send my stock footage according to the Agency:
+At that time, I sent a different quantity of my stock footage depending on the Agency:

 I shot it in 2008: it’s an island.

-Fotolia used an algorithm to choose the files to include in its collection: there was a fixed rate of rejections.
-Only half of my clips were accepted.
+I’m sure Fotolia used an algorithm to choose the files to include in its collection: there was a fixed rate of rejections.
+About half of my clips were accepted each batch.
 I can say it because one day I sent the entire exported footage (the same quantity I used to send only to Pond5), receiving a percentage of rejection similar to previous times.

-Everyone thinks that companies that are worth hundreds of millions of dollars (Fotolia was bought by Adobe for $800 million in 2014) have perfect workflows.
-Actually they have, but only when they relate with their customers.
-In the relationship with the contributors, the selection process is quite expensive due to the staff that they have to train and hire, there are often bugs, because in business sometimes it’s better to save money than to have your suppliers (we producers) completely happy.
+Everyone thinks that companies that are worth hundreds of millions of dollars (Adobe bought Fotolia for $800 million in 2014) are perfect.
+Everything there is smooth.
+It is, but only when they relate to their customers.
+In the relationship with the contributors, as the selection process is quite expensive due to the staff that they have to train and hire, there are often bugs, because in business sometimes it’s better to save money than keeping your suppliers (in this case stock images and stock footage producers) completely happy.

-I abandoned Fotolia in late 2013 because of their poor sales performance with stock footage (and partly for their rejection algorithm).
+I stopped uploading to Fotolia in late 2013 because of their poor sales performances with stock footage (and for their rejection algorithm).
 Other filmmakers had boycotted the agency itself a few years earlier, after the introduction of subscriptions, which sometimes paid only $1 to producers for a single stock footage sale.
-I remember contributors started their protest in the forum, and finally erased their collections.
-I didn’t like Fotolia’s trade policy, but I was a business man and I just wanted to make money: I could not throw all the hours I had spent for keywording, so:
+I remember contributors started their protest in the forum and finally deleted their collections.
+I didn’t like what Fotolia was doing with subscriptions, but I was a businessman, and I just wanted to make money: I could not throw away all the hours I had spent for keywording, so:

-Yes, in 2013 I stopped uploading because sales didn’t pay my time anymore.
-But in 2011 I didn’t remove my collection from Fotolia, because that same collection still today generates me a few tens of euro earnings per month.
+In other words, I abandoned Fotolia because sales didn’t pay my time anymore.
+But in 2011 I didn’t remove my collection from Fotolia because that same collection still today generates me a few dozens of euros earnings per month.

 With iStockphoto, something a little different happened to me.
 My motto is:

-But since they were the architects of the birth of Microstock about 15 years ago, for many years I used to think about them with my heart and not with my brain.
+But since they gave birth to microstock at the beginning of the millennium, for many years I used to relate to them with my heart and not with my brain.

-Let me explain now what I use to do to understand if an agency is the place where I want to sell my stuff.
+Let me explain now what I use to do to understand if an agency is a place where I want to sell my stuff.

-At the moment, I don’t trust stocksubmitter and my .csv workflow can be used only in my favourite three agencies.
+At the moment, my .csv workflow can be used only in my favourite three agencies.
 So it takes up to five hours to “keyword” 100 clips on a website.
-If I expect to earn only 50 Euros from them, it means that I value my work 10 euro per hour.
+If I expect to earn only 50 euros from them, it means that I value my work 10 euros per hour.
 I’m not that kind of worker:

-I didn’t spend my last 10 years to study the Microstock market to get only 10 euro for an hour of work.
+I didn’t spend my last ten years studying the microstock market to get only 10 euros for an hour of work.

 Keywording is not like a day of shooting in the city, which is pleasant.
-Those five hours in front of my computer while typing keywords on the keyboard are boring, and I do not think there is any sane person in the world that can consider it an experience worth living.
+Those five hours in front of my computer while typing keywords are boring, and I do not think there is any person in the world that can consider it an experience worth living.

-At a certain point, with iStockphoto, I asked for the revision of some of the clips that they refused.
-It was a polite question, from a polite person, like:
+At a certain point, with iStockphoto, I asked for explanations after some of my clips were refused.
+It was a polite question, f like:

 Can you explain exactly why you rejected my footage?

-Because the reasons you find in the rejection mails are always generic:
+The reasons you find in the rejection emails are always generic:

 - Clip exhibits distortion or an anomaly.